-From high-profile cases to simple criminal charges, Attorney Michael Daigle can help by preparing your case for hearings or trial, getting charges reduced or dropped, and ensuring that your rights are not violated.
-Making a quick phone call now and speaking directly with Attorney Daigle could result in fewer charges and fines later.
+From high-profile cases to simple criminal charges, Attorneys Benjamin Cooper and Michael Daigle can help by preparing your case for hearings or trial, getting charges reduced or dropped, and ensuring that your rights are not violated.
+Making a quick phone call now and speaking directly with an attorney could result in fewer charges and fines later.

-The Crosson & Richetti Criminal Defense Law Team Specialize In The Following Areas:
+The Crosson Richetti & Daigle LLC Criminal Defense Law Team Specialize In The Following Areas:

 Whether you were arrested for DUI for the first time or multiple times, there are several DUI defense strategies that you may be able to employ or that an experienced DUI attorney can discuss with you.